l3iodeez/Pagevault/README.md

 During Phase 2 I will implement my Flux setup as well as the React Router and view structure.
 I will implement a Note store class to manage the client side data, and the requisite action to implement CRUD functionality via the JSON API.
+I will also create a Selected store class to manage the transfer of information from the index to the main view component.
 Lastly I will create React components for the `NoteIndex`, `NoteIndexItem` and `NoteForm` objects.
 When this phase is over Notes can be created edited and deleted in the browser, and will be persisted to the database when the editor is left idle.
-I will also style for structure and visibility.
+I will also style for structure and visibility, add a logo and a few icons.

 [Details][phase-two]